Dookoo2/AVX2-SHA256-and-RIPEMD160/README.md

 # 🚀 Hash Libraries: SHA-256 and RIPEMD-160

-This repository contains highly optimized implementations of the **SHA-256 (AVX2 and SHA extensions)** and **RIPEMD-160 (AVX2)** hash functions, designed for maximum performance.
+This repository contains highly optimized implementations of the **SHA-256 and RIPEMD-160 (AVX2)** hash functions, designed for maximum performance.
 These libraries achieve exceptional speed and are suitable for high-throughput cryptographic applications such as blockchain, data integrity verification, and research.
 The folders contain example programs that compute:
 **SHA-256:** The SHA-256 hash of a Bitcoin compressed public key.
 **RIPEMD-160:** The RIPEMD-160 hash derived from the SHA-256 hash.